-After evaluating the Company's performance in the five performance bonus categories summarized above, which indicated that the Company exceeded the targeted sales, earnings per share, and cost savings objectives and met the gross margin objective for 2011, and applying the percentage weights to those five categories, the Compensation Committee reached a preliminary determination that the NEOs other than Mr. Stephens were eligible to receive 100% of their targeted performance bonus payments.
+After evaluating the Company's performance in the performance bonus categories summarized above, which indicated that the Company exceeded the cost savings objective, met the targeted sales and earnings per share objectives, but did not meet the gross margin objective, and applying the percentage weights to those categories, the Compensation Committee reached a preliminary determination that the NEOs, other than Mr. Stephens, were eligible to receive 85% of their targeted performance bonus payments.
 The Compensation Committee then considered other discretionary factors it deemed important for purposes of determining the amount of performance bonuses payable to the NEOs other than Mr. Stephens, including the market performance of the Common Stock and the Company's financial and operating requirements.
-The targeted 2011 objectives upon which Mr. Stephens' performance bonus was based included U.S. and European sales goals, as well as certain marketing and technology integration and development goals.
-Mr. Stephens met or exceeded all objectives except certain sales goals and earned 83% of his targeted performance bonus for 2011.
-Performance bonus amounts earned by the NEOs for 2011 are reported under the heading "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table that appears on page 17 below.
+After applying these other discretionary factors, the Compensation Committee determined to award to the NEOs, other than Mr. Stephens, 66% of their targeted performance bonus amounts.
+The targeted 2012 objectives upon which Mr. Stephens' performance bonus was based included U.S. and European sales goals, product launches, marketing goals, and manager training.
+Mr. Stephens met nearly all objectives and earned 90% of his targeted performance bonus for 2012.
+Performance bonus amounts earned by the NEOs for 2012 are reported under the heading "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table that appears on page 17 below.